(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Make the updates and finishes appropriate for the specific house, neighborhood, and resale price of the home.
 In other words, don’t buy high-end materials if you aren’t flipping a home in a high-end community.

 Flipping a house can be an exciting prospect!
 It’s one of the many ways to make money in real estate.
-And really, like anything else, you never know until you try.
+You might also consider holding the mortgage for your new buyer as an additional way to increase your earnings.

 Experience is the best teacher.
 But flipping a house isn’t HGTV easy.
 It takes patience, money, time, and hard work.